-Our HIPAA Online Training with Instructor level 1 & 2 course will help key compliance team members to be compliant with HIPAA job role based training requirement.
-Our training will help you to understand the HIPAA law requirement for Privacy and Security rule and guide you on how to make your organization HIPAA compliant.
+Our HIPAA Online Training with Instructor level 1 & 2 courses will help key compliance team members to be compliant with HIPAA job role-based training requirements.
+Our training will help you to understand the HIPAA law requirement for Privacy and Security rules and guide you on how to make your organization HIPAA compliant.
 As this course is delivered on 1 to 1 basis, the course can be customized to meet your training objectives.
-We are flexible with the course outline and focus on specific area as per your needs.
+We are flexible with the course outline and focus on a specific area as per your needs.
 Our HIPAA Instructors are HIPAA consultants who help organizations meet the HIPAA audit checklist requirements issued by the DHHS.
-Our Training includes changes to the HIPAA regulations due to Health Information Technology for Economic and Clinical Health (HITECH) Act which is part of American Recovery and Reinvestment Act of 2009 (ARRA) and Omnibus rule published in 2013.
+Our Training includes changes to the HIPAA regulations due to the Health Information Technology for Economic and Clinical Health (HITECH) Act which is part of the American Recovery and Reinvestment Act of 2009 (ARRA) and Omnibus rule published in 2013.

-Training schedule for this HIPAA course is flexible, at can be completed in 4 full days OR few hours daily depending on your schedule and needs.
-Our HIPAA Instructor will contact you to finalize the training dates and time.
+The training schedule for this HIPAA course is flexible, it can be completed in 4 full days OR few hours daily depending on your schedule and needs.
+Our HIPAA Instructor will contact you to finalize the training dates and times.

 - HIPAA Basics: An overview of the Health Insurance Portability and Accountability Act of 1996 (all provisions)

 - HIPAA’s Administrative Simplification Title: Review of the provisions of the Administrative Simplification Title.
 This includes transaction and code set standards (administrative transactions), national identifiers, privacy requirements, and security requirements.

 - HIPAA Penalties: Review of the HIPAA enforcement rule including informal and formal remedies, requirements of Covered Entities, the role of business Associates as agents and enforcement bodies.